Add proper support for pre/post migrate/sync signals.

 It switches to emitting the

-signal only once, before
+pre_migratesignal only once, before

-any migrations are applied, andpost_migrate
+any migrations are applied, andpost_migrateonly once, after all

 migrations are applied.